Climbing without a map: Japan's nuclear clean-up has no end in sight

-TOKYO (Reuters) - For one minute this week, workers at the Fukushima nuclear station fell silent to mark the 10-year anniversary of a natural disaster that triggered the worst nuclear accident since Chernobyl.
+TOKYO, March 12 (Reuters) - For one minute last week, workers at the Fukushima nuclear station fell silent to mark the 10-year anniversary of a natural disaster that triggered the worst nuclear accident since Chernobyl.

 Then they went back to work tearing down the reactors melted down in the days after a tsunami on March 11, 2011.